 Chief Wiley A. Gammon Jr.

-Chief Gammon is a law enforcement veteran with 29 years of experience, with 17 years of that in the University of Georgia.
-He is the Chief of Police at Atlanta Metropolitan State College.
-Prior to coming to AMSC, he worked at East Georgia State College and Georgia Tech.
+Chief Gammon is a retired law enforcement veteran with 29 years of experience.
+He received his BBA in Management from Georgia State University and his Masters in Public Safety Administration from Columbus State University.
+He served 17 years at the University of Georgia and was the Chief of Police at Atlanta Metropolitan State College.
+Prior to AMSC, he worked at East Georgia State College and Georgia Tech.
 He has established working relationships with over 60 public safety agencies throughout Georgia.

-Chief Gammon is a GA P.O.S.T Police Instructor and has completed over 2500 hours of advanced police training.
-He is certified as a Polic Supervisor, a Police Manager, and a Polic Executive.
-He has taught police officers all across Georgia.
+Chief Gammon is a Georgia P.O.S.T Police Instructor and has completed over 2,500 hours of advanced police training.
+He is certified as a Police Supervisor, a Police Manager, and a Police Executive, and has taught police officers all across Georgia.
 Chief Gammon’s passion is teaching sexual assault awareness classes to any group, whether they be students, faculty, staff, church groups, civic clubs, or police officers.